J. Mitchel Galvin: Political career

 Upon his return to Boston, Galvin became involved in politics.
 He campaigned for Boston's annexation of West Roxbury, served on the Jamaica Plain district school committee for many years and was the Democratic nominee for the Massachusetts House of Representatives in Ward 28.
 He was an avid supporter of Owen A. Galvin and Joseph H. O'Neil and was a friend of Governor Benjamin F. Butler.
 From 1888 to 1890, Galvin was a member of the Democratic state committee.

 In 1889, the Boston common council selected Galvin to succeed O'Neil as city clerk.
 However, his appointment was blocked the Republican-controlled board of aldermen.
 In 1891 was he elected city clerk.
 On September 12, 1899, Galvin resigned as city clerk to become the New England representative for four Colorado-based mining companies.
 He was succeed on an acting basis by his assistant, John T. Priest.
 However, when Priest was hospitalized on December 27, 1899, Galvin was brought back as city clerk pro tempore.
-On February 15, 1900 he was succeeded by Edward J. Donovan.
+On February 15, 1900, he was succeeded by Edward J. Donovan.
 The mining business proved unsuccessful and Galvin went into the insurance business with the firm of O'Neil & Parker.

 In 1905, Galvin joined the Republican Party.
 In 1908 he was the Republican nominee for the United States House of Representatives seat in Massachusetts's 10th congressional district.
 O'Connell defeated Galvin 16,539 votes to 16,498.
 A recount was held, which reduced O'Connell's plurality from 41 to 4 (16,563 votes to 16,559).
 Galvin contended that some of the ballots that were counted for O'Connell had actually been cast for him.
 He protested O'Connell's right to the seat to the United States House Committee on Elections #1, which ruled in favor of O'Connell.

-He was nominated again in 1910, but lost again, this time by more than 4000 votes.
+He was nominated again in 1910, but lost again, this time by more than 4,000 votes.

 Later life

 On May 20, 1920, Galvin was badly injured after being run over by a car.
 He recovered and attended the 1920 Republican National Convention, where he was a delegate for Leonard Wood.
-However, on April 7, 1924 he had to undergo an abdominal operation due to effects from his injury.
+However, on April 7, 1924, he had to undergo an abdominal operation due to effects from his injury.
 He never recovered from the surgery and died at Peter Bent Brigham Hospital on May 8, 1924.
+He is buried at Holyhood Cemetery in Brookline, Massachusetts.